sradics/digital-garden/_notes/Continuous Interviewing extract from CDH insights.md

 ‘When / how do we share these findings with others?’
 + user interview snapshots and e.g. share in product trio sessions
 + extend the OST with interview insights

+> [!quote]
+> You don’t talk to users to ask them what you should build.
+You talk to users to learn about their lives, their goals, their context.
+This information helps you make better decisions about what to build for them.

 ## About automating
 blocking a morning/afternoon for discovery interviews makes it easy to protect/commit to the time and makes it easy for support/customer-facing teams to help recruit/schedule. if you have the luxury of a ux research/coordinator they can help set-up/modify calendly self-scheduling pages with screening criteria or to help route the right customers to the right teams based on the opportunities they’re trying to learn most about